gzc9047/MyUtilities/README.md

 adf $file '2 (NF-1)' '9\*2' => awk '{num[$2" "$(NF-1)]+=$9\*2} END{for (i in num) print i, num[i]}' $file
 # The code is very short, you can write it in few seconds.

 # scf(), like the "join" command, but you can specify multi column(in any order) for the SAMEKEY between 2 file.
-If you want:

 FILE1:

-Louix M 1986 Beijing
+Louix M 10085 Beijing

 FILE2:

-1986 Louix China
+10085 Louix China

-the whole line of two file in one line, while 1st 3rd column in file1 is equal 2nd 1st column in file2:
+If you want the whole line of two file in one line, while 1st 3rd column in file1 is equal 2nd 1st column in file2:
 # scf $file1 $file2 0 0 '1 3' '2 1' // 0 means the whole line, $0 in the awk script.
 # result is:

-Louix Gu 1986 Beijing 1986 Louix China
+Louix Gu 10085 Beijing 10085 Louix China

 It's a little noisy, we just want the first name(1st column in file1) and country(2nd column in file2), use:
 # scf $file1 $file2 1 3 '1 3' '2 1'